vsanna/katakata.js/README.md

 var katakata = new Katakata({
   'target': '#your_element_id', // default : '#katakata'
-  'text': 'what you want to show', // default : 'katakata' 'intervalMinMSec': 200, // default: 200
+  'text': 'what you want to show', // default : 'katakata' 'devider': '|', // default: '|', this shows where to enter.
+  'intervalMinMSec': 200, // default: 200
   'intervalMaxMSec': 600, // default: 600
 })